Press release: Distribution models

 In the traditional distribution model, the business, political campaign, or other entity releasing information to the media hires a publicity agency to write and distribute written information to the newswires.
 The newswire then scatters the information as it is received or as investigated by a journalist.
 Thus, resulting in the information or announcement becoming public knowledge.

-An alternative model is the self-published press release.
+An alternative model is the self-distributed press release.
 In this approach, press releases are either sent directly to local newspapers or to free and paid distribution services.
 The distribution service then provides the content, as-is, to their media outlets for publication which is usually communicated via online.
 This approach is often used by political institutions, for example.
 Another instance would be, Constitutional Courts in Europe, U.S. Supreme Court, and the U.S. State Supreme Courts issue press releases about their own decisions and the news media use these self-published releases for their reporting.